NandanKP/QC-IITISoC/README.md

    -Every second step, the current step number and energy are printed.

-Here are the energy outputs recieved after simulations :
+Here are the energy outputs recieved after simulation :

 For O2 : ![Screenshot from 2024-07-27 21-28-09](https://github.com/user-attachments/assets/b19dc122-4a21-490a-b84c-2a3a80501469)
 For H2 : ![Screenshot from 2024-07-27 21-32-31](https://github.com/user-attachments/assets/37f7192b-668e-40bf-9c2b-7c3ead13f166)